 Early Origins of the Ormesbey family

 The surname Ormesbey was first found in Lincolnshire at North Ormsby where the first record of the family was found. " A monastery for nuns and brethren of the Sempringham order, was founded here in the time of Stephen (reign 1092-1154), by William, Earl of Albemarle, and Gilbert, son of Robert de Ormesby."

-Important Dates for the Ormesbey family
+Early History of the Ormesbey family

 This web page shows only a small excerpt of our Ormesbey research.
 Another 53 words (4 lines of text) are included under the topic Early Ormesbey History in all our PDF Extended History products and printed products wherever possible.

 Ormesbey Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Ormsby, Ormesby and others.